LuLi0077/Robotics/Rover/README.md

 * `supporting_functions.py`: `update_rover() - RoverState()` object gets updated with each new batch of telemetry.
 The `create_output_images()` function compares Rover.worldmap with the ground truth map and gets converted, along with Rover.vision_image, into base64 strings to send back to the rover.
 * `keras_models`: try a deep leanring approach similar to the [Behavioral_Cloning](https://github.com/LuLi0077/SDC/tree/master/Behavioral_Cloning) project

-(simulator setting - screen resolution: 800 x 600; graphics quality: Fast)
+(simulator setting - screen resolution: 800 x 600; graphics quality: Good)

 ## Detailed Approach